markdaws/sports-timer/README.md

 # Sports Timer
 I couldn't find an online timer that I could use for Crossfit and tabata style workouts that looked good on iPad/iPhone, so I made one.
+Great for home gym enthusiasts.

 http://markdaws.net/sports-timer/app